lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 One would typically use blast for these homologs in either the 1kP data, or in NCBI blast, or both.
 However, the work done by the 1kP authors already includes big orthogroups made with Orthofinder [@Emms2019].
 These orthogroups contain whole gene families and perhaps counter-intuitively includes paralogous groups within that gene family.
-We may use these orthogroups as starting points for our own phylogentic inferences.
+We may use these orthogroups as starting points for our own phylogenetic inferences.
 These orthogroups are more reliable than blast searches and hence provide an improved starting point.
-Unfortunately, the orthogroups created by the 1kP project are not publicly available anymore.
+Unfortunately, the orthogroups created by the 1kP project are not publicly available any more.
 They are not included in the data-uploads to the usual repositories but instead hosted at a separate link.
 The original link ([jlmwiki.plantbio.uga.edu/onekp/v2/](http://jlmwiki.plantbio.uga.edu/onekp/v2/)) at the Leebens-Mack lab is no longer available.
 The authors were made aware of this early 2022 but as of yet there is no alternative way to access this data.